alejo4373/commonWordsAndSymbolsCounter/README.md

 Simple CLI that counts words and symbols present on a file.

-I got the idea of building this as in the future I want to write JavaScript using the wearable keyboard [Tap Strap](https://www.tapwithus.com/product/) and I wanted to know what are the most common words I find in my `.js` files as well as what are the most used symbols like `.` or `=`.
-With this koledge I can focus on practicing the right tap combination for such words and symbols.
+I got the idea of building this because I want to write JavaScript using the wearable keyboard [Tap Strap](https://www.tapwithus.com/product/).
+I wanted to know what the most common words and symbols are in my `.js`.
+With this knowledge I can focus on practicing the right tap combination for such words and symbols.

 ## Usage:
 ```